Southern Galápagos Cruise

 Baltra • Arrival at Baltra airport+transfer to ship

 Welcome to Galápagos!
-Once your flight has landed and you went through the immigration process, you'll be met in the Arrivals lounge by our English-speaking guide who will take you to your transfer vehicle for the short journey to your waiting ship.
+After your flight lands, and you have completed the immigration process, our English-speaking guide will meet you in the Arrivals lounge if you booked your flight tickets with us for the same cruise dates.
+The guide will then escort you to your transfer vehicle for a short journey to your waiting ship.

 Baltra Island, where your arrival airport is, was used as an important Air Force base in the Second World War.
 This is the primary airport for the Galápagos Islands and you'll be rubbing shoulders with fellow tourists, international naturalists and conservationists, researchers and academics, and Galápagos residents alike.
 The airport has been built as a "green" airport, and as well as using recycled materials in its construction, it's special design keeps the buildings relatively cool without the need for any air conditioning.